'Woman, life, freedom': Women from Iran's conservative province join anti-hijab protests

 Since the crackdown, at least 128 people have been killed in Sistan-Baluchistan.
 They dubbed September 30 as 'Black Friday,' as over 90 individuals were killed.

-Iran's officials said that during the protest, thousands of Iranians and some 40 foreigners have been detained.
+Iran's officials said that thousands of Iranians and some 40 foreigners have been detained during the protests.

 (With inputs from agencies)